AlpenmeisterCustoms/AlpenmeisterM-v1/README.md

 The repository contains five STLs in the `stls_to_print` folder which you'll need to print to make the Meisterbox M:

-* 1x `.stl`: the bottom of the shell
+* 1x `stls_to_print/Meisterbox M v1.3 bottom.stl`: the bottom of the shell
-* 1x `.stl`: the mid layer of the shell
+* 1x `stls_to_print/Meisterbox M v1.3 mid.stl`: the mid layer of the shell
-* 1x `.stl`: the top layer of the shell
+* 1x `stls_to_print/Meisterbox M v1.3 top.stl`: the top layer of the shell
-* 1x `.stl`: the cover

 You might need to orient the items on your print bed.
 You should be able to print this on a standard printer's bed of about 250mmx250mmx250mm printer.
 This build has been tested in PLA and PETG.
 Our recommendation is using PETG if you can, since that would make sure your controller won't warp when exposed to heat or become brittle because of sun exposure.
 If you use this controller to travel, those might be some conditions it might get exposed to.

-You will also find files for the acrylic cover `optional/AlpenmeisterSv2-acrylic.step` and a cutout file for the optional artwork `optional/AlpenmeisterSv2-acrylic.dxf`.
+You will also find files for the acrylic cover `optional/Meisterbox M v1.3 acrylic.step` and a cutout file for the optional artwork `optional/Meisterbox M v1.3 Acrylic.dxf`.
+Optional faceplate ideas are also found in `optional/`.

 ## PCB Files